top of page

 environments.
 Please reach out to Miss.
 Danielle with any questions or concerns that may arise that you would like support with.

 Miss.
-Kim and Miss.
-Ana provide psychological counseling services, conduct psychological evaluations, complete screenings on social-emotional development, and provide behavioral support for school staff and families.
+Ana provides psychological counseling services, conduct psychological evaluations, complete screenings on social-emotional development, and provide behavioral support for school staff and families.

 IMG_1431 (1).jpg